Whenever we receive data from someone or an external source, it is important to check the data for accuracy.

 Step 4: All the blanks will be highlighted

-Step 5: You can colour the blanks so it is easy to identify them in the future.
+Step 5: You can color the blanks so it is easy to identify them in the future.
 Please note this is an optional step.
-Choose any colour of your choice or as per the organization’s policy
+Choose any color of your choice or as per the organization’s policy.

-The blanks will be highlighted in the chosen colour.
+The blanks will be highlighted in the chosen color.

 So, now you know that VBA can automate these repetitive tasks for you?
 It’s really powerful when you’re dealing with empty cells with huge datasets.

-And you do not need to know coding or VBA scripting, just copy the code and follow the steps mentioned above.
+You do not need to know coding or VBA scripting; just copy the code and follow the steps mentioned above.

-We learned numerous methods to tackle the challenge of blank cells in a spreadsheet in this article.
+In this article, we learned numerous methods to tackle the challenge of blank cells in a spreadsheet.
 Choosing the right method depends on your specific needs and familiarity with Excel’s functions.